sakersten/seniorThesisRepo/README.md

 Below is an example of a project specification.

-## Software Requirements Specification for the Mahoney University Registration System
+## Software Requirements Specification for PackPal Mobile Application

 ## Introduction